 This specialty in nursing education requires 585 hours of practica over three courses.
 You may complete your practica with a preceptor who is a nurse practitioner or other appropriate clinician and who meets accreditation and state licensure requirements.
 You’ll gain experiential learning about the role of a family nurse practitioner from a mentor who is working in this capacity.
 A dedicated advisor on our clinical education team will work with you to secure practica sites.
 (Students should plan on the need to travel and on some occasions, relocate for practica.)

 Role Specialty Learning Outcomes

-In addition to the program learning outcomes, graduates with a family nurse practitioner role specialty would achieve the following role specialty learning outcomes:
+In addition to the FNP program learning outcomes, graduates of the Family Nurse Practitioner role specialty are expected to achieve the following learning outcomes: